Detroit Lions fans rain boos at Ford family during Calvin Johnson ring ceremony

 — Zach Harig (@FOX17Zach) September 26, 2021

-MEGATRON'S BEST: My favorite 81 memories of Calvin Johnson's Hall of Fame career with the Lions

-MITCH ALBOM: Calvin Johnson's Hall of Fame shine shouldn't be clouded by Detroit Lions spat

-Johnson is the seventh receiver selected to the Hall of Fame on the first ballot, the third in the past 25 years, and the first modern-era Lions player elected since Barry Sanders.
+Johnson in 2021 was the seventh receiver selected to the Hall of Fame on the first ballot, the third in the past 25 years, and the first modern-era Lions player elected since Barry Sanders.

-Before the game, late Lions defensive tackle Alex Karras, who played for the team from 1958-70, also was honored with a brief ceremony for his inducation into the Hall of Fame.
+Before the game, late Lions defensive tackle Alex Karras, who played for the team from 1958-70, also was honored with a brief ceremony for his induction into the Hall of Fame Class of 2020.
 Karras’ family was present at the game.

 Johnson has had an icy relationship with the Lions since the team required him to repay a $1.6 million portion of his signing bonus when he retired after the 2015 season.